-These pavements have a sufficient flexural strength to transfer the wheel load over a large area.
+These types of pavement have a sufficient flexural strength to transfer the wheel load over a large area.

 These types of pavement are positioned both straight on a prepared subgrade and on a layer of granular or steady materials, in comparison with flexible pavements.

 Since there is just one layer of material between concrete and sub-grade, this layer may be known as a base or sub-base course.

 Due to its relative stiffness, the pavement structure distributes the load over a large area with just one, or at most two, structural layers.